tomcsojn/geograpy3/README.md

 Geograpy3
 ========

 Geograpy3 fixes issues caused by using Geograpy with later versions of Python 3 (specifically in the Spyder IDE of Anaconda, but should work with Pyhon 3 in general).
-Some functionalities have remained the same as in Geograpy (and Geograpy2) while others have changed.
-Most noticeably is that geograpy3 no longer performs extractions from text, but relies solely on extraction from URL.
-Its core functionality is now to extract place names from a URL, and add context to those names -- for example distinguishing between a country, region or city.
-For more information on changes from Geograpy, installation, usage, and syntax, please continue reading below.
+Most functionalities have remained the same as in Geograpy (and Geograpy2) while others may have changed slightly to work in Python 3.
+Its core functionality is to extract place names from a URL or text, and add context to those names -- for example distinguishing between a country, region or city.
+For more information on installation, usage, and syntax, please continue reading below.

 ## Install